richardschneider/bridge-scorer/README.md

 ## Features

 - scores a contract
-- scores a pairs session with match points (international or North American), rank and percentage
+- scores a pairs session with
+  - match points (international or North American), rank and percentage
-- various IMP scoring algorithms for pairs (BBO, Butler) and teams
+  - IMPS (Bulter or Cross-IMPS)

 ## Getting started